2016 Republika Srpska National Day referendum: International

-The High Representative Valentin Inzko decried that, by going ahead with the referendum, RS authorities are breaching the Dayton Agreement.
+The High Representative Valentin Inzko decried that, by going ahead with the referendum, Republika Srpska authorities are breaching the Dayton Agreement.
 Russia supported the referendum.
 Russian diplomat Sergey Lavrov has urged the international community not to increase tensions in the Balkans, and that the referendum bears no threat to the territorial integrity of BiH.

 Domestic

 ARBiH general Sefer Halilović threatened with conflict if the referendum was to be held.
 He spoke as if the referendum was in fact a secession referendum (see proposed secession of Republika Srpska).
 His comments were criticized by the head of Serbian diplomacy, Ivica Dačić, who said that the threats are of highest threat to peace and stability in the region.
-Upon the referendum, Bosniak member of the Bosnian Presidency Bakir Izetbegović stated that the international community would react, that the referendum is an example of breaching the Dayton Agreement, and then predicted Dodik's fall, likening with Saddam Hussein, Muammar Gadaffi and Slobodan Milošević.
+Upon the referendum, Bosniak member of the Bosnian Presidency Bakir Izetbegović stated that the international community would react, that the referendum is an example of breaching the Dayton Agreement, and then predicted Dodik's fall, likening with Saddam Hussein, Muammar Gaddafi and Slobodan Milošević.

 Izetbegović said that "the one who gives blows to the state will receive response by the state".
 Goran Salihović, the Chief Prosecutor, has been suspended, reportedly due to the referendum.
-Dodik stated that the referendum only utilized the democratic right to express the opinion on the national holiday of RS, and that the latest decision of the Constitutional Court of BiH, to lawfully abolish the Day, was directed by the Party of Democratic Action (SDA) and its people within the Constitutional Court.
+Dodik stated that the referendum only utilized the democratic right to express the opinion on the national holiday of Republika Srpska, and that the latest decision of the Constitutional Court of BiH, to lawfully abolish the Day, was directed by the Party of Democratic Action (SDA) and its people within the Constitutional Court.

 President of the commission for the implementation of the referendum, Siniša Karan, has said that he will accept hearing in the inquiry of the Prosecution of BiH regarding contempt of the decision of the Constitutional Court of BiH.
-Dodik has stated that he will accept hearing only if it is held in RS, and not in Sarajevo, as he fears for his life in the FBiH.
+Dodik has stated that he will accept hearing only if it is held in Republika Srpska, and not in Sarajevo, as he fears for his life in the FBiH.
 Security minister Dragan Mektić stated that the State Investigation and Protection Agency (SIPA) could arrest Dodik if he does not accept hearing.

 There has been criticism of the Constitutional Court regarding at least 76 decisions ignored by different institutions, organisations and individuals, despite that decisions are "formally binding".